 Teach them how to have a good conversation

 Try and get your teen in the habit of chatting with you about easy topics like music, films or sport.
 Encourage them to chat with regular people they deal with like salespeople and neighbours, and get them to make their own appointments over the phone.
 Skills in small talk will be really useful for meeting new people for the first time.

-Breaking the ice with new people can be daunting, so support your teen to break things into little chunks and set some achievable goals.
+Breaking the ice with new people can be daunting, so support your teen to trial small icebreakers.
 Some examples include: contributing to a group conversation at lunch, asking to join a game, or texting a classmate.
 The more they do it, the easier it’ll become.

 Support the way your teenager likes to socialise

 Making plans with new people around things they like to do is a good way for your teenager to feel comfortable in a situation that otherwise might be scary for them.
 For instance, if they’re a chatterbox, encourage them to organise lunch, or if they open up when sweaty, encourage them to do something like bike riding or kicking a footy around.
 Online is okay too!
 If your teen finds it easier making conversation over a keyboard, then forums and gaming may be the ideal places to build their confidence.

 Help them out where you can

 If possible, offer your teenager a lift to help them plan how they’re going to get to things.
 Encourage them to ask mates round.
 Maybe suggest a bit of structure to help the conversation flow, like playing a video game or baking.

 Help them accept that resolving conflict is part of friendship